Information on degrees offered.

 We offer a Masters of Science degree in electrical and computer engineering, thesis or non-thesis options.
-Our PhD program is one of the largest and most successful programs in the state of Illinois.
+We also offer masters degrees in Biomedical Engineering and Cybersecurity and Cyber Systems.
+Our

-A list of Electrical and Computer Engineering courses with descriptions can be found in the Graduate Catalog.
+A list of Electrical, Computer, and Biomedical Engineering courses with descriptions can be found in the Graduate Catalog.

 Admission requirements can be found in the Graduate Catalog.